Cucumber leaves turning white is a common problem for vegetable gardeners.

 Chlorosis of bird of paradise leaf

 Iron chlorosis is the loss of color in plant leaves due to nitrogen deficiency.
-To begin with, the cucumber leaves start turning yellow as the color drains from them.
+To begin with, the cucumber leaves lose color, turning yellow.

 Eventually, as the deficiency becomes severe, you’ll see the pale cucumber leaves turning white.
 With the outer edges starting to look scorched and brown as the leaf starts to die.